 While the puppy is crated, especially if at first you notice them whimpering or barking, talk to your pet in a soothing an reassuring tone.
 Try providing them with a chew toy, and consider staying within view at first until your new family pet gets used to the kennel and the schedule.

-Be prompt and consistent about taking the puppy out for toileting breaks, and your pet will come to expect those opportunities like clockwork.
+Be prompt and consistent about taking the puppy out for potty breaks, and your pet will come to expect those opportunities like clockwork.
 At first, you will have to get up at night a few times to give your puppy a bathroom break, but soon the pet will be sleeping through the night.
 Just be sure to provide toileting breaks first thing in the morning and last thing at night before putting your pet into the kennel.

 4. Let Them Feel At Home